-There’s been an Audi A4 saloon since 1994.
-We’re now on the fifth generation, which was launched in 2015 when it was billed as the most efficient, refined and high-tech one of all.
+There’s been an Audi A4 since 1994.
+We’re now on the fifth generation Audi saloon, which was launched in 2015 when it was billed as the most efficient, refined and high-tech one of all.
 No surprise there, but it takes nothing away from the fact that each generation of A4 has played its part in establishing the model as a serious player in the family saloon class.

 Among the current A4’s many attractions are a level of build quality that on occasion eludes its rivals.
 It has a clean and unostentatious appearance that buyers find appealing.
 And rather than excelling in one or two areas, it’s satisfying across most.

-It replaced the fourth-gen model that ran from 2008-15.
+It replaced the fourth-gen Audi A4 that ran from 2008-15.
 Their registration years aside, you may struggle to tell the two apart.
 Our tip is to look for the kick in the baseline of the later car’s headlights.

 Fortunately, under the skin, the game had moved on rather more.
 For example, thanks to its new, aluminium-rich platform, the later model is 120kg lighter than its predecessor, despite being larger.
 It’s also better to drive, more luxurious and features more technology.